raspibolt/raspibolt/raspibolt/raspibolt_71_monitoring.md

 Observing anomolies and doing performance tuning is greatly improved when you have these insights.

-A future enhancements would include bitcoin and lightning specific metrics like mempool statistics, lightning channel count etc.

 ### Overview

 There are a few required pieces to get this working.
 They are: